 We did two videos together: one about a birder in Everest and another to find why people love mountains.
-We have also collaborated with them during the #CelebrateSixSeasons Video COnference.
-Check out the birder video here.
+We have also collaborated with them during the #CelebrateSixSeasons Video Competition.

 Web Weekend Kathmandu and HoneyGuide jointly organized a hike to Lakuri Bhanjyang for the speakers and participants of the technology event.
 During the hike, the participants also cleaned up non-disposable waste along the trail.
 It came out to be about three large sacks!!